Nerina Pallot

-Nerina Natasha Georgina Pallot (born 26 April 1974) is an English singer, songwriter and producer, who has released seven albums and over a dozen EPs.
+Nerina Natasha Georgina Pallot (born 26 April 1974) is a British singer-songwriter.
+She has released eight albums and over a dozen EPs.
 She was nominated for British Female Solo Artist at the 2007 BRIT Awards and nominated for an Ivor Novello Award for "Sophia" in the category of 'Best Song (musically and lyrically)' in the same year.
 Besides her own material, Pallot has written songs for Kylie Minogue and Diana Vickers.
-She mostly tours around the UK and is married to record producer Andy Chatterley.
+She mostly tours around the UK and is married to producer Andy Chatterley.

 Early life

 Pallot was born in London and brought up in Jersey by a half-French father and a mother from Prayag, India, together with her sister.
-Pallot played piano as a child and wrote her first song aged 13.
-She has identified seeing singer and pianist Kate Bush perform her hit song "This Woman's Work" on television series Wogan as a catalyst for her to pursue a music career.
+As a child she taught herself piano and guitar, and then studied violin and opera at boarding school.
+She wrote her first song aged 13.
+She has identified seeing Kate Bush perform "This Woman's Work" on the television series Wogan as a catalyst for her to pursue a music career.
 She attended Jersey College for Girls and received a music scholarship for Wellington College.

 Career

 2001–2003: Dear Frustrated Superstar

 Pallot released her debut album, Dear Frustrated Superstar, on Polydor records in August 2001.
 This spawned two singles, "Patience" and "Alien".
 She was subsequently dropped from the label mainly due to failing sales.
-The album was eventually re-issued several years later after her second album, Fires had become a commercial success.
+The album was eventually re-issued several years later after her second album, Fires, had become a commercial success.
 Her then-manager Richard Ogden noted that his company spent "three years managing her while she had a huge record deal and was a massive priority for Polydor.
 We did the best job we possibly could, but it just didn't happen".

 In 2003 she sang lead vocals on the track "Truly" on Delerium's album Chimera, which was also released as a single in the UK.